Wonderful Anchorage Stories From the Anchorage You Remember

 Anchorage Stories

-A Penney's Worth of MushLeggs Leino and the Hustlia Hustler
+a penneys worth of mushLeggs Leino and the Hustlia Hustler

-“Bob bought his first camera from Stewart's Photo in downtown Anchorage.
-He was a self-taught photographer who learned his creative trade while working at Stewart's.”
+"Bob bought his first camera from Stewart's Photo in downtown Anchorage.
+He was a self-taught photographer who learned his creative trade while working at Stewart's.

-Anchorage, Alaska filmmaker Bob Pendleton made the documentary “Tayaru” and was part of the team that made the movie “Sourdough”.
+Anchorage, Alaska filmmaker Bob Pendleton made the documentary “Tayaru” and was part of the team that made the movie “Sourdough”."

-Drive-In LionsMeet two Anchorage icons - Princess and Timbo
+story of princess and timboMeet two Anchorage icons – Princess and Timbo

 "The lions' caregiver had a station wagon that had bars on the windows, and he would take Princess for rides.
 She was also in a 4th of July parade in the car driven by Art.